ThreeSixes/iron-march-leak-helper/README.md

 This project leverages docker-compose to pull down a MySQL 5.7 image, mounts the leaked SQL dump as a read-only file, and runs the SQL file against a newly created database called `iron_march`.
 The data from the ingested database is stored in the root of the project in a new folder called `mysql-data`.
 After the initial ingestion of the data you can start and stop the container at will and the ingestion process won't have to be run again unless the folder containing the MySQL data files is deleted or the contents modified.

 ## Project setup
-1. Download the Iron March leaks from the site in the `Prerequisites` section.
+1. Make sure you have installed the prerequisitie software and have downloaded the leaked data as specified in the `Prerequisites` section.
-2. Make sure Docker CE has been installed.
-3. Decompress the zip file and move the folder into this project.
+2. Decompress the leaked data zip file and move the folder into this project.
-4. Rename the folder containing the leaked data to `iron_march_leaks`.
+3. Rename the folder containing the leaked data to `iron_march_leaks`.
-5. Execute `docker-compose up` in the project's root.
+4. Execute `docker-compose up` in the project's root.
-6. The container should download, start, and then you'll see some logs.
+5. The container should download, start, and then you'll see some logs.
 The database will take some time to ingest.
 It's approximately 1.3 GB after being pulled into MySQL.
-7. Once you see a line that looks something like `iron-march-mysql       | Version: '5.7.23'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server (GPL)` it's ready for a connection.
+6. Once you see a line that looks something like `iron-march-mysql       | Version: '5.7.23'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server (GPL)` it's ready for a connection.
 The intial setup is complete.

 ## Using the project
 - The MySQL container will open up TCP 33060 for connections.
 It shouldn't interfere with any default MySQL installations on your system.